nighterrors/notes/WebDev/HTML.md

 | @                    | `&commat;`  | `&#x0040;`  |                                                      |
 |                      | `&;`        | `&#x;`      |                                                      |

-<aside>* A single > seems to break my md parser somehow, so I had to add something else that would render to make the &gt; visible.</aside>
+<aside>* A single > seems to break my markdown parser somehow, so I had to add something else that would render to make the &gt; visible.</aside>

 Explanation: